bitsbuild/flutter-resume/README.md

 # 🧑‍💻 Flutter Resume

-A simple, responsive personal resume website built using Flutter and deployed on Firebase Hosting.
+A Simple, Responsive Personal Resume Website Built Using Flutter And Deployed On Firebase Hosting.

 ---